-As of December 31, 2018 and December 31, 2019, there are no assets and liabilities measured on the Company's consolidated balance sheet at fair value on a recurring basis subsequent to initial recognition.
+As of December 31, 2019 and 2020, there were no assets and liabilities measured on the Company's consolidated balance sheet at fair value on a recurring basis subsequent to initial recognition.

 Non-recurring basis

 The carrying amount of long-term borrowing and liabilities approximates their fair value as the related interest rates approximate rates currently offered by financial institutions for similar debt instruments of comparable maturities.